How many names can one stitch have???? Apparently, the lemon peel has several…

-Also on the blog, I have other designs with the lemon peel/citrus peel/seed stitch, the Hooded Poncho, the Lemon Peel Mobius Cowl, and the Rainy Day Hat.
+Also on the blog, I have other designs with the lemon peel/citrus peel/seed stitch, the Hooded Poncho, the Lemon Peel Mobius Cowl, the Rainy Day Hat, Lemon Peel Mittens, LP Hoodie, and Peel Out Set.

 These are just a few designs, and I hope you check them all out HERE